logo-2 Language Industries Back

 Want to know more about the challenges, risks and success factors for your ERP project?
 Check out our practices for a solution assessment!

 Now we know why you should invest in an ERP roadmap.
 But how do you create one?
-Much like a choreography, building an ERP roadmap is a step-by-step process.
-These are the phases we tend to go through:
+Building an ERP roadmap is a step-by-step process, these are the phases we tend to go through:

 1. Interviewing stakeholders: talk to everyone that will be affected by your ERP project, from management to specific project teams.
 Combine your insights from their expectations and concerns with a SWOT analysis, the company’s strategic reporting and the ERP project goals to determine your core topics.